go-while/nntp-mongodb-storage/README.md

 - By launching multiple mongoWorker_Insert instances concurrently (controlled by InsWorker), articles can be inserted in parallel, reducing insert times.
 - This concurrent approach efficiently distributes the write workload across available resources, avoiding bottlenecks and ensuring efficient insertion of multiple articles simultaneously.
 - Before starting the insertion process, the worker initializes and establishes a connection to the MongoDB database using the provided URI and database name.
-- Upon receiving an article from the Mongo_Insert_queue, the worker performs a duplicate check based on the MessageIDHash to avoid inserting duplicates.
+- Upon receiving an article from the Mongo_Insert_queue, the worker performs a duplicate check based on the MessageID to avoid inserting duplicates.
 - When using compression, it is advisable to set the Enc field of the Articles struct to the corresponding value (e.g., mongostorage.GZIP_enc or mongostorage.ZLIB_enc) so that it can be identified and decompressed correctly later during retrieval.
 - The worker then inserts the article into the MongoDB collection and logs relevant information such as raw size, compressed size (if applied), and the success or failure of the insertion.